Albert Anthony Perez

 Experience & Education

-On Call Audio Engineer for events. for Greater Boston VineyardMarch 2012 to Present (about 6 years)
+On Call Audio Engineer for events. for Greater Boston VineyardMarch 2012 to Present (over 6 years)

 Running sound for various concerts.
 Most notably David Coleman & Confirmation CD Release Concert.

 Audio Visual Technician for PSAV formerly Swank Audio VisualsDecember 2008 to Present (over 9 years)

 Experienced technician for private events at luxury hotels in Boston.